dhananjaygr/InlineQuestions/100-Foundation/questions/Page2/question-02.md

 ## Question
-What type of data does the metadata classifier rule focus on?
+What type of data does the metadata classifier rule focus on?:

 ## Options
 Option 1: Personal Health Information (PHI)